Wegovy® Tablets

 Dose | Days on dose |

-How effective is the Wegovy pill for weight loss?
+How effective is the Wegovy tablet for weight loss?

-What are the differences between Wegovy injections and Wegovy pills?
+What are the differences between Wegovy injections and Wegovy tablets?

 The main differences between Wegovy as an injection and as a pill are: